-More than 35 years of experience Álvaro has over thirty-five years of experience in financial leadership, most notably in the mining and cement sectors.
+Álvaro has over thirty-five years of experience in financial leadership, most notably in the mining and cement sectors.
 For two decades, he was the financial manager of Cementos Lima S.A. (the predecessor to UNACEM S.A.A., now UNACEM Corp S.A.A.), and for eleven years, he held the position of finance and corporate development manager at UNACEM S.A.A.
 Since 2021, he has led the Group's finances as corporate vice president of finance.

-He is a member of keyboards within the Group, including UNICON Perú since 1996, Master Builders Solutions S.A. since 2002, and CELEPSA since 2005.
+He is a member of the boards of UNICON Perú since 1996, Master Builders Solutions S.A. since 2002, and CELEPSA since 2005.

-Álvaro provides a strategic vision and well-rounded approach that promotes the Group's financial robustness and corporate growth.
+Álvaro provides a strategic vision and well-rounded approach that promotes the group's financial robustness and corporate growth.

 Bachelor's degree in business administration from Universidad del Pacífico, with a diploma in finance from ESAN Graduate School of Business.
-Graduate of the Executive Development Program at Universidad de Piura.
+Graduate of the Executive Development Program at Universidad de Piura